-Previously visitors were left on their own to implement their own diet to control their calories in order to reach their weight goal.
+Previously visitors were left on their own to implement their own eating plan to control calories in order to reach their weight goal.
 Many people don’t control food serving size or understand how eating several smaller meals lessen the impact of eating a lot of calories at one or two meals each day.
-People find it difficult to accommodate various food preferences like milk allergies or vegetarian foods and stay within their calorie goal.
+People find it difficult to accommodate various food preferences like milk allergies or vegetarian foods in order to stay within their calorie target.
 People struggle with identifying healthy foods or fitting favorite foods into their weight control plan.

 Understanding HELP Healthy Eating for Life Plan® Design: